neolink3891/NeoLogger/README.md

 ## Customizing Styles and Templates

 ```
-from neonotifications import NeoLogger, Template
+from neologger import NeoLogger, Template

 # Initialize the logger
 neologger = NeoLogger("your_script.py")